MileHacker Logo

 • Burgas Lakes (Atanasovsko, Burgas/Vaya, Mandra):

-Complex of three interconnected coastal lakes, a wetland for bird diversity, stopping point for migratory birds along Via Pontica.
+Complex consisting of three interconnected coastal lakes, a wetland for bird diversity, stopping point for migratory birds along Via Pontica.
 Over 300 bird species recorded, including pelicans and flamingos.
 Lake Atanasovsko is an active salt production site.

 • Poda Designated Protected zone: